Your relationship to your disease is the cure. – Jessica Flanigan (The Loving Diet)

 Recommended references (books, websites, podcasts, the works!)

 - The Loving Diet – this book helped me majorly change my attitude with how I dealt with my disease, and how I was able to start to learn from the disease vs. fight it.
-It’s brought me to tears many times, and I often re-read it (my copy looks like it’s been through a war LOL), I can’t recommend it enough not only to anyone wanting to try AIP but anyone at all who is trying to heal.
-She has a way of opening your eyes to how you are treating yourself and how you can make peace with your body, food, and illness.
-I’m so grateful I picked this book up when I did.
+It’s brought me to tears many times, and I often re-read it (my copy looks like it’s been through a war LOL), I can’t recommend it enough for your spiritual/mindset journey.
+In terms of sources for the AIP diet, I recommend The Autoimmune Wellness Handbook and the work of Dr. Sarah Ballantyne.

 - The Root Cause – I often refer to this as “the bible” on Hashimoto’s because it’s an extremely thorough and valuable resource.
 It was the very first book I purchased when I was diagnosed, and I dove into it very deeply.
 It gave me a lot of knowledge to be able to speak to doctors about what I wanted to be tested, etc. and gave me the confidence to better understand and branch out looking for answers.
 That said, it can be a little on the clinical side and might not be for everyone.
 It also basically lists out a TON of what could be going wrong for you and a lot of the tests to confirm it will be pricey and lengthy… if you’re already struggling with overwhelming yourself, this could do you in even more.
 And admittedly, sometimes I used it to obsess… I can’t blame a reference book for that, I can only blame my attitude towards it, but knowing we can fall into the obsession sometimes, I just caution you that if you read it cover to cover and obsess about everything in it, it may cause you more stress and anxiety than you need.
 I’d instead recommend using it as a reference if you fear this is the case!

-Here are some others books that always come highly recommended you may be interested in
+Here are some other books that always come highly recommended you may be interested in

 - Why do I still have thyroid symptoms? – Datis Kharrazian is kind of a genius with Hashimoto’s and a great speaker and educator.
 I’ve listened to his podcasts and visited his website as a resource.
 I haven’t gotten around to this book yet, but it has great reviews.